DMarke99/VB.NET-Projects/Regression Analysis Tool/README.md

 This will open the project in Visual Studio, from which the project can be viewed and run.

 Instructions for usage of the program can be found upon opening the program.

+### Warning

+Compiling the project on a Mac may cause some errors, since the project was coded on Windows.